How does gender influence sustainable return to work following prolonged work disability? An interpretive description study

 Abstract: Purpose: A sustainable return to work (S-RTW) following prolonged work disability poses different challenges, depending on gender.
 This article provides a synthesis of gender differences in the issues and factors influencing the S-RTW of workers following such a disability.
 Methods: Using an interpretive description method, an integrative review was conducted of the literature on gender differences in S-RTW issues and factors associated with four major causes of work disability.
 The initial review concerned the 2000-2016 literature; it was subsequently updated for November 2016-March 2020.
 To explore and contextualise the results, four focus groups were held with stakeholders representing the workplace, insurance, and healthcare systems and workers.
 Qualitative thematic analysis was performed.
 Results: A total of 47 articles were reviewed, and 35 stakeholders participated in the focus groups.
 The prevailing traditional gender roles were found to have a major gender-specific influence on the attitudes, behaviours, processes and outcomes associated with S-RTW.
 These differences related to the (1) cumulative workload, (2) work engagement, and (3) expressed and addressed needs.
 Conclusions: The results highlight the importance of taking into account both professional and personal aspects when integrating gender issues into the assessment of workers’ needs and subsequently into interventions.

-DOI: http://10.1007/s10926-020-09953-4
+http://DOI: http://10.1007/s10926-020-09953-4

 Date